 Food, it turns out, is one of the worst contaminants in the paper recycling process.
 Paper to be recycled likely sits around for a while, and remnants will begin to biodegrade the paper.
 OK if it's in your compost, but not for the recycling market.
 Whole batches of otherwise recyclable paper end up in the landfill because of spoilage due to food.
 Other relatively small intruders — wet paper, adhesives, wax or plastic coated paper — can also land big batches of paper in the landfill.
-Phoenix spends nearly $1 million a year dealing with these offending materials (no, no, not those offending materials.
-Those can be recycled).
+Phoenix spends nearly $1 million a year dealing with these offending materials.
 Adhesives alone cost the paper recycling industry an estimated $700 million per year.
 Damn.

 Keep it green,

 Not sure what can be recycled or where?
 Go to EARTH911.com and enter your ZIP code along with whatever you want to recycle.
 You’ll find all the what and where of recycling in your area.
 Very handy for those hazardous or hard-to-recycle items.
 But wait, there's more!

 • You can always tear out the oily, cheesy parts of the pizza box and recycle the rest of the box.
 Don't stop there: Even the oily, cheesy part of your pizza box need not fill the landfill.